stormpath/stormpath-documentation/source/reference.rst

   * - ``verificationEmailStatus``
     - String
     - ``enabled``, ``disabled``
     - The status of the verification email workflow.
 If this is set to ``enabled``, Stormpath will send an email to a newly registered user to have them verify their email.
-The email sent is configurable through the ``verificationEmailTemplates`` property.
+The email sent is configurable through the ``verificationEmailTemplates`` attribute.

   * - ``verificationSuccessEmailStatus``
     - String
     - ``enabled``, ``disabled``
     - The status of the verification success email.
 If this is set to ``enabled``, Stormpath will send an email to a newly verified user to let them know that they have successfully verified their email.
-The email sent is configurable through the ``verificationSuccessEmailTemplates`` property.
+The email sent is configurable through the ``verificationSuccessEmailTemplates`` attribute.

   * - ``welcomeEmailStatus``
     - String
     - ``enabled``, ``disabled``
     - The status of the welcome email.
 If this is set to ``enabled``, Stormpath will send an email to a newly registered user (if ``verificationEmailStatus`` is set to ``disabled``) or a newly verified user (if ``verificationEmailStatus`` is set to ``enabled``).
-The email sent is configurable through the ``welcomeEmailTemplates`` property.
+The email sent is configurable through the ``welcomeEmailTemplates`` attribute.

   * - ``verificationEmailTemplates``
     - Link